Blockchain Identity Management: How Blockchain Technology Is Improving Digital Identity Systems

 Faster Identity Verification Processes

 Authentication and authorization are important aspects of identity management.
 Blockchain makes these verification processes faster and more efficient.
-Identity data stored on the blockchain are already more trustable because they’re encrypted with cryptography.
+Identity data stored on the blockchain is already more trustworthy because it’s encrypted with cryptography.
 Blockchain-based credentials are also easier to verify without relying on the issuer.
+In addition, blockchain-based credentials can be used to verify other information associated with a user’s identity, such as various types of data or records linked to their digital profile.

 Lower Costs